met4citizen/Hypergraph/README.md

 In `Space` mode the system simulates the evolution of the hypergraph.

 In `Time` mode the system builds up the transitive reduction of the causal graph.
-In this view, the nodes are updating events and the directed edges their causal relationships.
+In this view nodes represent updating events and directed edges their causal relations.

 Media buttons let you reset the mode, start/pause simulation and skip to the end / reheat force engine.